 Students who elect to earn a major in Accounting must complete nine semester hours of required courses and nine semester hours of elective hours drawn from the courses listed below.
-Courses in the major cannot be taken as pass/fail.

 Required courses (9 semester hours):

 All courses must be completed with a grade of C or higher.